xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

     }
     ```

-    Before, spotbugs plugin was bundled as a transitive dependency, and so direct plugin
-    declaration was not required.
-But the actual spotbugs plugin requires java 11, and
-    keeping it as a transitive dependency would mean java 8 compatibility loose,
-    even for groovy projects (not requiring spotbugs at all).
+    On multi-module projects it would be enough to declare spotbugs in the root project
+    (quality plugin will detect its presence in build classpath and apply in modules):

+    ```
+    plugins {
+        id 'com.github.spotbugs' version '6.2.5' apply false
+    }

 !!! warning
-    **Spotbugs plugin 6.x requires java 11** (same as spotbugs 4.9.x itself)
-    Spotbugs support will be disabled on lower java version, but spotbugs plugin itself might
-    break your project on a lower java version ([see java compatibility notes](../guide/java.md)).
+    **Spotbugs plugin 6.x requires java 11** (same as spotbugs 4.9.x itself) Spotbugs support will be disabled on lower java version, but spotbugs plugin itself might break your project on a lower java version ([see java compatibility notes](../guide/java.md)).

+    This is the reson why its not bundled as a tansitive dependency as before: keeping it as a transitive dependency would mean java 8 compatibility loose, even for groovy projects (not requiring spotbugs at all).

-By default, plugin activates if java sources available (`src/main/java`).
+By default, plugin is applied (if found in build classpath) if java sources available (`src/main/java`).

-SpotBugs configuration differ from other tools (checkstyle, pmd): instead of exact rules configuration
-it uses [efforts level](http://spotbugs.readthedocs.io/en/latest/effort.html).
+SpotBugs configuration differ from other tools (checkstyle, pmd): instead of exact rules configuration it uses [efforts level](http://spotbugs.readthedocs.io/en/latest/effort.html).
 Deeper level could reveal more bugs, but with higher mistake possibility.